YutingHe-list/TAMP/README.md

 - More test data is provided in the [Volume testing](#32-volume-testing).

 ### 3.1 Slice testing
-Nine types of NICT images are provided in the `./samples/slice_test/input` directory for a simple test of MITAMP's universal enhancement capability.
-Execute the following command.
-The MITAMP-enhanced output will be stored in `./samples/slice_test/output`
+Nine NICT images have been provided in the `./samples/slice_testing/input` directory for a simple test of MITAMP's universal enhancement capability.
+Execute the following command, and the MITAMP-enhanced output will be stored in `./samples/slice_testing/output`
 ```bash
 python main.py --testing_mode "slice_testing" --LoRA_mode "none"
 ```